zachary-chiodini/Search-Algorithms-and-Simple-Robot-Navigation/README.md

 <p align="center"><img style="width:30%" src="photos/grid.png"/></p>

 <p style="text-align:justify">
   Each robot is given a unique integer identifier j.
-The cell in which the j<span style="font-size:xx-small; vertical-align:super">th</span>
+The cell in which the j<sup>th</sup>
   robot is located is called a substate.
 The state of N robots is a list of each substate indexed by j in ascending order.
   Each robot j has a set of 9 available actions:
   { up, down, right, left, up-right, up-left, down-right, down-left, idle }.
   The robot chooses 1 of these actions to reach 1 of 9 unique substates.
-  N robots provide N unique sets of 9 actions having 9<span style="font-size:xx-small; vertical-align:super">N</span>
-  unique combinations, assuming their movement is unrestricted.
+  N robots provide N unique sets of 9 actions, which provides at most 9<sup>N</sup> unique reachable states (when their movement is not restricted by the grid boarder or a collision).
-  This provides 9<span style="font-size:xx-small; vertical-align:super">N</span> reachable states.
   The reachable states of N robots is called the successor set.
 </p>

 <p align="center"><img style="width:40%" src="photos/definitions.png"/></p>

 <p style="text-align:justify">
-  Robot radii are a parameter used to calculate collisions and are allowed to be any length.
+  Robot radius is a parameter used to calculate collisions and is allowed to be any length.
   There is a vague concept of velocity in the program.
-  The speed v of the robots must be identical moving horizontally and vertically and √2v when moving diagonally.
+  The speed of the robots is v when moving horizontally and vertically and √2v when moving diagonally, so that the time it takes each robot to move in any direction is identical.
   However, transitions from one state to another occur instantaneously.
   All robots must arrive at their subsequent substates at the same time, but that time is arbitrary.

 <p style="text-align:justify">
   The following restrictions on the successor set apply:
   (1) robots move by one grid unit if horizontally or vertically and two grid units if diagonally,